DEV3L/toy-bin/app/README.md

 ## Overview

-AiDo is designed to provide a seamless task management experience with a futuristic theme.
+ToЧ Bin is designed to provide a seamless task management experience with a futuristic theme.
 The app begins with two preset tasks to introduce the interface and inspire creativity.

 ## Functional Requirements